-Instruments disclosed in Note 27 are valued by discounting all future expected cash-flows using directly observable and quoted rate curves and spot/forward FX rates from recognised market sources (i.e. Reuters, Bloomberg, FinCAD, etc).
+Instruments disclosed in Note 28 are valued by discounting all future expected cash-flows using directly observable and quoted rate curves and spot/forward FX rates from recognised market sources.

 Investment properties have been valued based on valuations by valuers who hold a recognised and relevant professional qualification and have recent experience in the location and category of the investment properties being valued.
 The valuation reflects market conditions at the reporting date.